sigmacomputing/sigmaquickstarts/site/sigmaguides/src/embedding_01_prerequisites/embedding_01_prerequisites.md

 We covered the types of embedding Sigma provides, common use cases, and how to setup a local environment to simulate an application that we can embed into.

-For those interested in embedding without security (ie: Public embedding), proceed to [QuickStart: Embedding 2: Public Embedding](https://quickstarts.sigmacomputing.com/guide/embedding_2_public_embedding/index.html?index=..%2F..index#0)
+For those interested in embedding without security (ie: Public embedding), proceed to [QuickStart: Embedding 02: Public Access.](https://quickstarts.sigmacomputing.com/guide/embedding_02_public_access/index.html?index=..%2F..index#0)

-If you are only interested in the Secure method, you can skip `Embedding 2: Public Embedding`.
+If you are only interested in the Secure method, you can skip `Embedding 02: Public Access`.

-For those interested in embedding with security, proceed to [QuickStart: Embedding 3: Secure Embedding ](https://quickstarts.sigmacomputing.com/guide/embedding_3_application_embedding/index.html?index=..%2F..index#0)
+For those interested in embedding with security, proceed to [QuickStart: Embedding 03: Secure Access.](https://quickstarts.sigmacomputing.com/guide/embedding_03_secure_access/index.html?index=..%2F..index#0)

 **Additional Resource Links**